zowe/zowe-explorer-vscode/README.md

 3. Select the **Create a New Connection to z/OS** option.

-   **Note:** When you create a new profile, user name and password are now optional fields.
+   **Note:** When you create a new profile, user name and password fields are optional.
 However, the system will prompt you to specify your credentials when you use the new profile.

 4. Follow the instructions, and enter all required information to complete the profile creation.